moose5135/BouncingLogo2025/README.md

 - Ablity to change image
 - Ablity to change speed
-- Ablity to change background color to a random color
+- Ablity to change background color to a random color, and to black or white

 ## Requirements